fyzanahammad/PDF-Question-Answering-Application-with-Gen-AI/README.md

    ```

 ## Contributing
-Feel free to fork this project and submit pull requests.
-You can also open issues if you find bugs or have suggestions for improvements.
+Feel free to reach out, if you find bugs or have suggestions for improvements.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.